 These Sweet Potato Quinoa Cakes are not just delicious, but also incredibly nutritious, too.
 The sweet potato is a nutritional super star; loaded with Vitamin A & C, B vitamins, potassium, and fiber.
 Sweet potatoes are inexpensive and versatile, and they keep for a long time, making them a really good staple for any kitchen.
-And then there's the quinoa, right?
-The health and nutrition benefits of this amazing grain are best described here, so that I can keep this short and keep your attention.
+And then there’s the quinoa.
+The health and nutrition benefits of this amazing grain are best described elsewhere; so that I can keep this short and keep your attention.
 Check it out for later: Quinoa is really just amazing.

 These little sweet potato quinoa cakes are super easy to put together.
 And they make a fantastic appetizer with sriracha mayo.
 (Seriously) These are good either hot or cold and they are a handy snack for kids, too.
 These delicious little patties are a great way to use up leftover sweet potatoes from your holiday meal.
 The Sriracha mayo is optional, but it's a perfect condiment with these little patties.
 There is just something about the sweetness of sweet potatoes that cries out for a little hit of spice, in my kitchen, anyway.